The Chasm Between Websites and Web Apps

 I’ve been thinking a lot in previous blog posts here and here about the changing landscape of iPhone apps versus web apps.
 I’ve further narrowed down the decision between mobile and web apps with the question, is that app free or not.

 Tech questions in general, because they involve more and more human interaction these days, are getting harder to answer with absolutes.
-This latest post from James Pearce, well respected by web and mobile usability expert Luke Wroblewski, breaks it down nicely.
+Mobile usability expert Luke Wroblewski, breaks it down nicely.

 A website is mostly about content ( text), and a web application is about function (javascript, etc.).
 These two formats when discussed as usability problems are answered in distinct ways, and it pays to start thinking about this.
 The mobile space isn’t going away, and no one really knows exactly how it’s going to develop.